TanishkDhope/AgriChain/README.md

 Notes & environment keys

-- The repo includes `server/keys/` and `server/data/`.
-Keep any private keys or service account JSON files out of public repositories; use environment variables or a secrets manager instead.
 - The server uses environment variables (`dotenv`) for API keys and credentials.
 Check `server/.env` (not in repo) or add one with keys for Dialogflow, Google APIs, and Razorpay.

 Important files to inspect